TaitoUnited/full-stack-template/README.md

 * [Sentry](https://sentry.io/taitounited/server-template/) is used for error tracking.
 See [instructions](https://github.com/TaitoUnited/taito/wiki/Sentry).
 * [Stackdriver uptime monitoring](https://app.google.stackdriver.com/uptime?project=gcloud-temp1) is used for monitoring production environment uptime status.
 * See performance on: TODO new relic?
-* See customer feedback: on TODO zendesk?
+* See customer feedback on: TODO zendesk?

 ## Configuration